HumanAssisted/JACS/DEVELOPMENT.md

-# json schema
+Some extra things needed.

+ See pre-commit

-install jq
+ - install jq

 - regenerate documentation